1.Historical Perspective of Teacher Education in the state:

 The DSERT formulates plans and coordinates the implementation of the various primary teacher training programs at the state level.
 At the district level the structures of DIETs, and at the Block level, Block Resource Centers (BRCs) and at the cluster level, Cluster Resource Centers(CRCs) are used to conduct the various training programs of teachers.

-The 20 DIETs started in phases from 1991 – 92, are located at Bangalore (Rural & Urban), Mandya, Mysore, Kudige, Mangalore, Hassan, Kolar, Tumkur, Chikkamagalore, Shimoga, Dharwar, Belagaum, Kumta (Uttara Kannada), Ilkal (Bagalkote), Kamalapur (Gulbarga), Bidar, Yarmarus (Raichur), Bellary and Davanagere.
+The 20 DIETs started in phases from 1991 – 92, are located at Mysore, Kudige, Mangalore, Hassan, Kolar, Tumkur, Chikkamagalore, Shimoga, Dharwar, Kumta (Uttara Kannada), Ilkal (Bagalkote), Kamalapur (Gulbarga), Bidar, Yarmarus (Raichur), Bellary and Davanagere.
+In 1994 4 New DIETs were established at Mandya, Bangalore Urban, Bangalore rural and Belgaum.

 |List of Upgraded TTI's in Karnataka|